A bit more about Christine

 Tell us a bit more about yourself outside of your celebrant work.

-I’m a Mum to a 30 year old, who’s left me to live and work in London – my daughter is a chuffing delight and I wish she and her gorgeous husband lived next door!
+I’m a Mum to a 31 year old, who’s left me to live and work in London – my daughter is a chuffing delight and I wish she and her gorgeous husband lived next door!
+I’m also human to a gorgeous greyhound, who we’ve rescued from the racing life – he is my goofy, affectionate fur baby and I adore him.

 I’m not really a ‘hobbies’ person – my CV says my hobbies are sitting and staring and bimbling about!
-I do love spending time by the sea; reading whodunnits and crime thrillers; watching films, exploring the Yorkshire countryside and going to art exhibitions and events.
+I do love spending time by the sea; reading whodunnits and crime thrillers; watching films, exploring the Yorkshire countryside with my husband and the dog and going to art exhibitions and events.
 I also enjoy the odd glass of wine with friends, a good meal, talking nonsense, laughing like a banshee and dancing like no-one can see me – even when they can!

 What is the most enjoyable thing about being a celebrant?

-For me, it’s definitely meeting the people; I love that I get enquiries from such a broad cross-section of the community.
-It’s a wonderful privilege to be invited into people’s lives and for them to share their stories with me.
+For me, it’s definitely meeting the people and hearing their stories.
+I love that I get enquiries from such a broad cross-section of the community.
+It’s a wonderful privilege to be invited into people’s lives and be trusted to lead their celebrations.

 If you think about it, it’s quite an unusual position to be in; I only meet my clients a few times during the process of crafting their ceremony and yet I have to encourage them to share very personal details of their lives, in order to write a really meaningful ceremony script for them.
 I really enjoy building those positive relationships with people.